Best Western Plus Windsor Hotel in Americus, Georgia

 The spirits on St. Simons Island live in the large live oaks that dot the landscape.
 Visit the Convention and Visitors Bureau on Beachview Drive to see the life-sized mermaid and pick up a map to find the rest of these hand-carved works of art.
 It's a fun scavenger hunt and a great way to explore St. Simons Island.

 Not all spirits come in human form.
 The hand-crafted spirits industry in Georgia is growing with more than a dozen distilleries throughout the state.
 Try Taza Ray, the first commercially distilled spirits from sunflower seeds at Dalton Distillery.
-Sip some Georgia-made moonshine at the annual Georgia Mountain Moonshine Cruiz-In in Hiawassee, or go on a tasting tour of artisan rum at the Richland Distilling Company in Richland, Ga.
+Sip some Georgia-made moonshine at the annual Georgia Mountain Moonshine Cruiz-In in Hiawassee, or go on a tasting tour of artisan rum at the Richland Distilling Company in Richland and Brunswick, Georgia.

 If you want to find more traditional spirits, try one of Georgia's haunted hotels.
-Meet a little girl playing in the halls, a young bride-to-be mourning the death of her fiancé, or sit with a rich industrialist as he enjoys his favorite cigar overlooking the water.
+Meet a little girl playing in the halls in Americus, a young bride-to-be mourning the death of her fiancé in Augusta, or sit with a rich industrialist as he enjoys his favorite cigar overlooking the water on Jekyll Island.

-Georgia also has some wonderful cemetery tours where you can meet the "residents" — including Historic Oakland Cemetery in Atlanta, Riverside Cemetery in Macon, the Midway Museum Cemetery Tour in Midway and the Lantern Tour of Old City Cemetery in Sandersville — as well as some of the finest ghost tours in the country.
+Georgia also has some wonderful cemetery tours where you can meet the "residents" — including Historic Oakland Cemetery in Atlanta, Riverside Cemetery in Macon, and the Midway Museum Cemetery Tour in Midway — as well as some of the finest ghost tours in the country.